USING IRA FUNDS TO SATISFY YOUR CHARITABLE BEQUESTS

 - All future income taxes on Roth IRA distributions, including all future growth within the account, are waived.
-Currently depressed IRA values may enhance this benefit.
 By prepaying the tax, no future income tax will be due when qualified distributions are made from the Roth IRA.

 - No minimum distributions are required to the taxpayer or a beneficiary spouse, or to a spouse who rolls the Roth IRA into his or her own IRA.
 The full Roth IRA can accumulate tax-free for a longer time while avoiding distributions which are not currently needed.

 - Distribution to non-spouse beneficiaries will also be tax free, but these beneficiaries must take required minimum distributions.
 The distribution can be stretched out over their lifetime as calculated under IRS tables.
 This presents the opportunity for a long-term stream of tax free income.

 - The income tax which results from the conversation to a Roth IRA should be paid from other assets of the taxpayer.
 Otherwise the benefit of the conversion is diluted.
 These payments like any other lifetime expenditures will result in a reduction in the taxpayer’s estate for estate tax purposes.
 The Roth IRA will be part of the taxable estate.